 Also, I have done this before many times in the past: I’ll be working on something and may struggle with a certain part and can’t pinpoint what needs improving; I will ask my husband, son, daughter, etc. for their input.
 Even though they are not artists, they often times can offer something pertinent I may have overlooked.

-Don’t underestimate how helpful it can be to ask for and receive feedback.this.
+Don’t underestimate how helpful it can be to ask for and receive feedback.
 This can be truly helpful and give you insights you never thought of.

 So, you decided on a medium to give your full attention to, now what?
 Well, you really need to find some good instruction.

-Before the days of the internet, once could take an art or drawing class through their local school district’s continuing education program.
-And really you still can!
+Before the days of the internet, one could take an art or drawing class through their local school district’s continuing education program.
+And you still can.

-As you probably have guessed, there are tons and tons of instructional information out there on the internet and much of it is totally free.
-You literally self-teach with all that’s out there.
+As you probably have guessed, there are tons and tons of instructional information on the internet for how to improve your art skills and much of it is totally free.
+You can literally self-teach with all that’s out there.

-Art Blogs – If you like to learn by reading, art blogs like this one have many articles regarding techniques and materials reviews – also important.
-Social media like Pinterest and Facebook can link you up to many blog articles, or simply search.
+If you like to learn by reading, art blogs like this one have many articles regarding techniques and materials reviews—all very helpful.
+Social media like Pinterest and Facebook can link you up to many blog articles, or you can simply do a search.

-You-tube has many artists that happily show you their You-tube art videos that you can learn different techniques/stylesfrom
+You-tube has many artists that happily show you their You-tube art videos that you can learn different techniques/styles

 videos and information.
 The Virtual Instructor is one.
 (I happen to belong to it and enjoy watching his tutorials.)
-He’s a great instructor.
+He’s a great instructor and artist!

 Art Tutor is another great site with loads and loads of classes and videos that charge per class.
 Some tutorials are free as well.

-Another is Artists Network that have many free and paid art education.
+Another is Artists Network that has many free and paid art education.
 And there are many others.
 You only need to search to find them.

-If self-study is not your thing, and you’re willing and able to invest financially, there are a number of resources for private lessons/classes as well as actually degreed collegiate level programs online.
+If self-study is not your thing, and you’re willing and able to invest financially, there are a number of resources for private lessons/classes as well as degreed collegiate-level programs online.

 6. Set Achievable Goals – Break Down Learning

-If you found plenty of instructional info you may be feeling a little overwhelmed?
-Well, it’s helpful to break down your learning into smaller steps, and learn them one at a time.
+If you found plenty of instructional info, you may be feeling a little overwhelmed.
+Well, it’s helpful to break down learning into smaller steps and learn them one at a time.